Vejby, Gribskov Municipality: 18th and 19th centuries

 In the 17th century, Vejby, like many other localities along the coast, was hit hard by drifting sands and was compensated with freedom from taxes.
 Vejby was passed by both Helsinge and Græsted in the 19th century.
 Agriculture remained its most important source of income.
 Windmills were located in both Ørby, Holløse and Unnerup. Ørby cooperative dairy opened in 1888.
 The first school in Vejby was a rytterskole.

 20th century

 The rytterskole was replaced by a new public school in 1912.
 The Gribskov Railway opened in 1924.
 The senior citizens home, Trongården, opened in 1967, the same year the Ørby Dairy ceased operations.

 Description

 Vejby Church dates from the first half of the 12th century and is built in sandstone blocks from the Helsingborg area.
 The current church tower is younger.
 The interior features murals that are different from other murals in the area but similar to decorations in Scania.

 Rising to 49 metres, the coastal cliffs at Vejby Strand are the highest on North Zealand's Kattegat coast.

 Transport

-Vejby Station is located on the Tisvildeleje branch of the Gribskov Railway and is served by Lokaltog.
+Vejby is served by Vejby railway station which is located on the Tisvildeleje branch of the Gribskov Railway and is served by Lokaltog.